LAW ACADEMIC PROGRAMMES

 The normal requirements for applicants shall be:

-A Bachelors’ Degree from any other discipline with at least a Second Class, Second-Division pass.
+A Bachelors’ Degree from any other discipline with at least a Second Class Second-Division Pass (i.e. at least a 60 percent average or equivalent).

 Mode 3 – LL.B.
 2-year Programme